 Personal Data Processing Privacy Notice

-This notice describes how UPMC Whitfield Cancer Centre collects and processes your personal data, including sensitive health data.
+This notice describes how UPMC Hillman Cancer Centre collects and processes your personal data, including sensitive health data.

-What is UPMC Whitfield Cancer Centre and Why Will My Data Be Transferred Abroad?
+What is UPMC Hillman Cancer Centre and Why Will My Data Be Transferred Abroad?

 What Data Will Be Collected and How?